AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/system-settings/user-settings.md

 \[Connected View Sets Temporary Chase
 Speed\] means that the console will not save the modified speed, and the next time the chase is fired it will go back to its programmed speed.\
-\[Connected View Sets Chase Speed\] means that the console will modify the saved speed of the chase.
+<Keys.SoftKey>Connected View Sets Chase Speed</Keys.SoftKey> means that the console will modify
+the saved speed of the chase.

 ### Preload Time